Taylor Fennell '21 July 31, 2018 3:40 PM updated: August 17, 2018 5:00 PM

 Mays Business School is commemorating its 50th anniversary by uniting prospective, current and former students who have walked the business school’s halls since it was founded in 1968.

 The "aMaysing" celebration weekend will kick off Friday, Sept.
-7, with speeches about artificial intelligence, lifelong learning and the future of work by business school leaders including Dean Eli Jones ’82.
-The evening will conclude at The George Hotel in the celebrate50 event, which will offer food, a cash bar and a yell practice led by former Aggie yell leaders.
+7, with speeches about artificial intelligence, lifelong learning, the professional of the future and transformational leadership by business school leaders including Dean Eli Jones ’82.
+Camps for children and teens will run from 1-4 p.m.
+The evening will conclude at The George Hotel in the Celebrate50 event, which will offer food, entertainment and a yell practice led by former Aggie yell leaders.

 The fun continues on Saturday with a Game Day Celebration as the Aggies face the Clemson Tigers.
 Before the game, former Texas A&M athletes will be at the Wehner Courtyard to sign 12th Man towels for attendees.